 People with eating disorders who over-exercise may experience:

 - heart failure

 - (for girls and women) loss of menstrual period

 Compulsive exercise is a sign of a serious eating disorder.
-If you, or someone you know, is exercising compulsively to lose weight, you should get help from a medical professional immediately.
+If you, or someone you know, is exercising compulsively to lose or control weight, you should get help from a medical professional immediately.